oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 * Input array length: The function should handle arrays of different lengths including arrays with 0 or 1 elements.

-* Input of non-array data type: The function should handle cases where the input is not an array but some other data type like a string, number, etc.
-#
 # With Recursion:

 ```